flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 !!! tip ""
     Unless stated otherwise, all fixed issues are first released on our development version.

+- AP not Following the Flight Plan (Deadzones Issue) - Fixed with custom autopilot.

 - Wing Dips on Landing